tput - Man Page

 indicates a capability from the terminal database.

-If the capability is of string type and takes parameters, the arguments following the capability will be used as its parameters.
+If cap-code is of string type and takes parameters, tput interprets arguments following cap-code as the parameters, up to the (fixed) quantity the capability requires.

 Most parameters are numeric.
 Only a few terminal capabilities require string parameters; tput uses a table to decide which to pass as strings.
 Normally tput uses tparm(3X) to perform the substitution.
 If no parameters are given for the capability, tput writes the string without performing the substitution.